JeyRunner/tuda-typst-templates/example_tudapub.typ

   // ),
   margin: tud_page_margin_big,

-  // Path to the tuda logo containing the file name, has to be a svg.
+  // tuda logo - has to be a svg.
+E.g. image("PATH/TO/LOGO")
-  // Note that this path is relative to the location of this template file.
-  logo_tuda_path: "logos/tuda_logo.svg",
+  logo_tuda: image("logos/tuda_logo.svg"),

-  // Path to an optional sub-logo of an institute containing the file name, has to be an SVG or picture.
+  // optional sub-logo of an institute.
-  // Note that this path is relative to the location of this template file.
-  // E.g. "logos/iasLogo.jpeg"
+  // E.g. image("logos/iasLogo.jpeg")
-  logo_institute_path: none,
+  logo_institute: none,

   // How to set the size of the optional sub-logo
   // either "width": use tud_logo_width*(2/3)